-Rainbow Six Parasite has had a tumultuous history.
+It's official.
+Rainbow Six Extraction is set to be the next instalment in the series.
+The game has had a couple of different names during its time in developlent.
 Ubisoft unveiled it as Tom Clancy's Rainbow Six Quarantine back in 2019, before the words "quarantine' and "lockdown" became part of our everyday vernacular.
-The company has since ditched the "Quarantine" subtitle because of the ongoing pandemic, and also pushed its release date back to a vague 2021/ 2022 window.

-The Outbreak event in Rainbow Six Siege influenced the upcoming Parasite, which will essentially be a zombie shooter.
-The game will borrow elements from staples in the genre, such as Left 4 Dead, while bearing some similarities to Call of Duty: Black Ops Cold War.
+The Outbreak event in Rainbow Six Siege influenced the upcoming Extraction, which sees players take on an "always evolving alien threat."
+In essence, it sounds like a zombie shooter that borrow elements from staples in the genre, such as Left 4 Dead, while bearing some similarities to Call of Duty: Black Ops Cold War.

-Rainbow Six Parasite may not have a firm release date yet, but the game is in closed beta on PC, PS4 and Xbox One.
+Rainbow Six Extraction may not have a firm release date yet, but the game had a closed beta on PC, PS4 and Xbox One.
 Despite players having to sign an NDA, gameplay has nevertheless made its way to the internet.

 An hour-long video leaked from the alpha test back in March via Facebook and YouTube, but is no longer available on either platform.
 It showed the game's tutorial, and confirmed that at least six operators from Rainbow Six Siege will be present: Alibi, Ela, Finka, Lion, Tachanka and Vigil.

-More gameplay emerged just this week, via Twitter leaker SkyLeaks .
+More gameplay emerged in April via Twitter leaker SkyLeaks .
 While it wasn't anywhere near as lengthy, it gave us a look at operative Ela, and how rescuing downed allies will work.
-That video is also no longer available, but given the flippant attitude towards the NDA, we'll no doubt see more footage as the closed testing continues.
+That video is also no longer available, but we'll be getting an official look this week, so sit tight.

-Rainbow Six Parasite was initially set to launch by April 2020, but Ubisoft pushed back the game due to the pandemic.
+Rainbow Six Extraction was initially set to launch by April 2020, but Ubisoft pushed back the game due to the pandemic.
 The new date should be in this fiscal year, meaning we'll see it launch any time between now and March 2022.
-As the title is still in closed testing, we don't expect it to debut in the immediate future.

-Between the Rainbow Six Siege Outbreak event, and the two leaked videos from closed testing, we've got a pretty good idea of what to expect on the gameplay front in Rainbow Six Parasite.
+Between the Rainbow Six Siege Outbreak event, and the two leaked videos from closed testing, we've got a pretty good idea of what to expect on the gameplay front in Rainbow Six Extraction.

 From what we've seen, players loadouts are pretty standard fare, with grenades, weapons and equipment, including barricades and drones.
 Your team of operators will face off against zombies/aliens called archaeans, although you don't necessarily need to take them head-on.

-Incursions in the game seem to be stealth-based, and will have you navigating the environment looking for intel, like samples.
+Rainbow Six Extraction's Incursions seem to be stealth-based, and will have you navigating the environment looking for intel, like samples.
 If you get spotted, you're in for a showdown with the hostiles.